rdeodoo/odoo-toolbox/team-lead/README.md

 > [!TIP]
 > With 60%+ growth year after year, a lot of people will become TL soon.

-As this is not an easy role, as new TLs often appear, and since I have been a TL for over 5 years now (first in the Belgian "Website" R&D team, then in the US Buffalo "PS Tech" department), I listed here the most important points to keep in mind when being a team lead in Odoo.\
+This role isn’t easy, and new team leads are appointed regularly.
+Having been a team lead for over five years - first in the Belgian Website R&D team, then in the Buffalo PS Tech department - I’ve outlined the key principles to keep in mind when leading a team at Odoo.

 Hopefully this will help you understand better:
 - if you are a TL: what is expected from you as a TL